 BACK IN THE FLAKY-SKINNED early Nineties Mark Simpson predicted the future of men was metrosexual.
 A couple of decades on even he’s shocked by what hussies today’s males have become – and the shameless, fatal Jersey Shore that masculinity has washed up on.

 Metrosexy collects Simpson’s essays chronicling the emergence from his walk-in closet of man’s desire to be desired.
 And just how terrifyingly insatiable it turned out to be.
-He takes a long look at men that long to be looked at, from metrosexual poster boy David Beckham, to Daniel Craig’s flagrantly tarty, busty James Bond, and concludes that the masculine aesthetic revolution is only just beginning to get into its sashay.
+He takes a long look at men that long to be looked at, from metrosexual poster boy David Beckham, to Daniel Craig’s busty James Bond, and concludes that the masculine aesthetic revolution is only just beginning to get into its sashay.

 More fun-packed than Beck’s bulging briefs, The Situation’s six-pack – or Ronaldo’s ego – Metrosexy will leave you gasping and giggling and gagging for more.

-‘Metrosexual Reflections’: edited version of the introduction to metrosexy published in the UK national The Independent and on Out.com
+‘Metrosexual Reflections’: serialisaton of intro to Metrosexy published in the UK national Independent and on Out.com

 ‘Mark Simpson Fathered a City of Metrosexuals’ Time Out London

-‘We’re All Transexy Now’: interview with Simpson in Portuguese national newspaper, Publico
+‘We’re All Transexy Now’: interview in Portuguese national newspaper, Publico

-‘Mâle Au Corps’: Simpson speaks to French national Liberation about metrosexy.
+‘Mâle Au Corps’: Interview in French national Liberation

 ‘I’m too sexy… for this article!’
-Review of Metrosexy by g.p. leonardi at Finzioni magazine.
+Review by g.p. leonardi at Finzioni magazine